Updated Nov. 2, 2020

 Yes.
 As soon as you are admitted to Mount A, you should apply online for an initial study permit so that you are in the queue for processing.
 The current travel restrictions will not prevent your study permit application from being processed.

 What impact is the pandemic having on processing times?

 Immigration, Refugees and Citizenship Canada (IRCC) is continuing to process applications.
 The processing times posted on the IRCC website are estimates based on the average processing time for an application; however, they do not accurately reflect disruptions caused by COVID-19.
-We expect that IRCC will account for these delays and will process study permits as quickly as possible.
+If your application is past the published processing time, you can contact the IRCC through an online form to request an update.